Our commitment to understanding the properties of our products, and their full impact, is enshrined in our Group product stewardship policy.

 We actively support research and innovation via industry consortia, including representation on the boards of the Nickel Consortium Group and Cobalt REACH Consortium.
 We work with REACH authorities and the International Maritime Organisation to contribute to materials testing and general understanding of the hazards associated with ore and concentrate shipping.

-Products that we trade or produce are subject to risk-based contaminant monitoring to ensure they comply with applicable legislation.
+Products that we trade or produce are subject to risk-based contaminant monitoring to check that they comply with applicable legislation.

-Regulatory changes are actively followed up to ensure we continue to comply with applicable legislation.
+Regulatory changes are actively followed up to see that we continue to comply with applicable legislation.

 Ensuring integrated product management throughout our value chain